 - Avoid using pet-friendly essential oils around newborns and pregnant pets.

 - Consult a vet before starting the use of essential oil on or around your pet.

 - Essential oil is the purest form of oil directly from the plant, hence it needs to be diluted extensively.

-- Avoid using oils around aged pets and pets with other health conditions.
+- Avoid using oils around aged pets and pets with existing health conditions or on medications

-- Pets that are being treated by chemicals should stay away from essential oils.
+- Pets that are being treated by other topical medications should stay away from essential oils.

 - When using a diffuser, use a well-ventilated room.
-Make sure your pet can leave when he feels the smell is unpleasant for him.
+Make sure your pets can leave or move away when they feel the smell is unpleasant for them.

 - Observe your pet for 15-30 minutes after the essential oil has been used.
 Any symptoms that show up would show up by that window.

-It is not unsafe to use essential oils for pets as long as it is used with caution and not misused.
-Research the oil you choose to use well and stick to the dosage.
+It is safe to use essential oils for pets as long as it is used with caution following all the safety guidelines.
+Research the oil you choose to use and stick to the dosage and dilution ratio.
 You don’t have to fear it going wrong as long as you stick to the rules.
+When in doubt always consult a vet before introducing new essential oil fragrances to your pets.
 That said, enjoy the wonders of essential oil for your pet and bring about a healthy lifestyle.

 Check out our pet-safe Incense collection to enjoy the benefits of incense around pets.